Anthony Harnden: Achievements

 In September 2015, Harnden won (along with co-authors) the Ig Nobel Diagnostic Medicine Prize for "determining that acute appendicitis can be accurately diagnosed by the amount of pain evident when the patient is driven over speed bumps".

-In November 2022 he was awarded the Presidents medal at the Royal College of General Practitioners.
+In November 2022 he was awarded the President's Medal by the Royal College of General Practitioners.

-Anthony has done over 300 media interviews, including 18 interviews on the Today programme, Radio 4's flagship news and current affairs programme.
-His ITV podcast with Lucrezia Millarini was the most downloaded podcast in their history.

 Personal life

-Anthony has been married to his wife Karin since 1989.
-They have three children together – Kate, Charlie and Elisabeth.
+Anthony has been married to Karin since 1989.
+They have three children.